 Robotic Laser Drilling

-Midwest Engineered Systems, a leading automated production line integrator, has a history of integrating automated laser drilling process into a number of automation systems.
+Midwest Engineered Systems, a leading automated production line integrator, has a history of integrating automated laser drilling processes into a number of automation systems.
 From small stand-alone laser systems to large robotic integration processes, MWES custom designs each automated laser drilling process for our customer’s specialized needs.
 Backed by extensive knowledge, experience and certifications, our expert professionals are able to deliver a turn-key solution for your automation needs.

 Automated laser drilling breaks down materials layer by layer through repeatedly pulsing laser beams at them, creating thru-holes where desired.
 When using automated laser drilling, the laser beam’s heat output, intensity and length can be accurately and precisely adjusted and regulated during the drilling process.
 This sort of control allows the laser drilling process to handle a variety of materials and to drill holes of many different sizes and diameters.
 Laser drilling is also known as ablation, as the process vaporizes or melts the material it is working on.
 Due to its high level of adaptability and precision, automated laser drilling serves as an effective alternative to other techniques such as punching, mechanical drilling and wire Electrical Discharge Machining (EDM).